vfarah-if/EDAExercise/README.md

 ### Evaluate data validation for all kinds of events

 The validation was broken up into each type of validation concept and an example of how to utilise it.
-This is the most important part for understanding the data validation and contracts taht need to be importantly defined and maintained by all.
+This is the most important part for understanding the data validation and contracts that need to be importantly defined and maintained by all.
 Lots of investigation was done above

 ```c#
 JsonSchemaExample();